mattyun/Front-end-Developer-Interview-Questions/README.md

 * Explain how JSONP works (and how it's not really Ajax).
 * Have you ever used JavaScript templating?
   * If so, what libraries have you used?
-* Explain "hoisting".
-* Describe event bubbling.
 * What's the difference between an "attribute" and a "property"?
-* Why is extending built-in JavaScript objects not a good idea?
 * Difference between document load event and document DOMContentLoaded event?
 * What is the difference between `==` and `===`?
   * Answer: Abstract equality will attempt to resolve the data types via type coercion before making a comparison.
 Strict equality will return false if the types are different